Overview

 Debugging a context free grammar syntax like EBNF was certainly challenging although this issue was solved relatively easily thanks to the excellent editor provided at the pest.rs website.
 The parser has reached complete feature parity, being slightly stricter in some cases as I had planned with my mentor, Aakash Sen Sharma.
 Huge thanks to him for the helping me out with getting familiar with the codebase quickly.
 The rest of the waycrate community has also been incredibly warm and welcoming.

 I plan to add a heuristics model to SWHKD for detecting input devices better and more generally to continue improving SWHKD.
-Feel free to check out the other posts on my blog which go deeper into the process of building this parser.
+Feel free to check out related posts here that go deeper into the process of building this parser.
 This has been my GSoC 2024, thank you so much for reading this!